xt10101/SG-Notes/Week2_Linux_cmd.md

 printenv - prints all enviroment variables

-#! - shabang
+'#!' - **shabang**
-telling the operating system which shell to use
+Used in scripts to specify the interpreter.
+'#!/bin/bash' - the path to the shell

 >**Explain the Linux permission system to me**
 >>* Read (r)  open and view content